Raghad-1357/Voice-Chatbot/README.md

 This project is a simple, real-time voice chatbot built in Python.
 It creates a conversational AI assistant that listens to your voice, generates intelligent responses using the Cohere Chat API, and speaks the replies back to you in real time.

+The assignment was completed as part of a training task for Smart Methods.

 ---

 ## 🚀 Features